Living With Anxiety? Anxiety Cognitive Behavioral Therapy Could Help

 1. Practicing behavioral techniques

 Behavioral experiments are one of the most powerful ways to help a patient shift their perspective on a negative belief.
 During a behavioral experiment, the patient is challenged to put any maladaptive beliefs to the test.
-Gathering information through experimentation can help the patient and therapist learn more about the negative thinking patterns that may be causing the patient’s anxiety.
-A therapist may assign a behavioral experiment as homework so they can talk about the results with their client in the next therapy session.
+Gathering information through experimentation can help the patient and counselor learn more about the negative thinking patterns that may be causing the patient’s anxiety.
+A therapist may assign a behavioral experiment as homework so they can talk about the results with their client in the next session.

-1. Learning new positive thinking patterns
+1. Learning new positive thinking patterns to improve mental health

-The final step that is needed to complete cognitive therapy is to learn the helpful thoughts that you need to focus on that will help you transform your behavior.
+The final step that is needed to complete CBT is to learn the helpful thoughts that you need to focus on that will help you transform your behavior.
 The more you practice using these thoughts, the more it will become a habit for you to think about these things instead of thinking the negative thoughts that were hurting you before.
 Shifting your cognitive perspective can take practice.
 CBT therapists may refer to this process of identifying and replacing negative thought patterns as “the three C’s”.
 The three C’s are “Catch it, Check it, Change it”.

 When you are going through cognitive therapy, there are a few very important things that will contribute to the success of the therapy.
 The first thing is that you can trust your therapist and that you are willing to be open with them.
 Because cognitive therapy is dealing with your thoughts and feelings, the only way your therapist can know how to help you is for you to be honest with them about what you are experiencing and any negative thoughts and negative emotions you are living with.
 If you don't tell them or withhold information, you might not make the progress that you were hoping for.